tun-ji/tun-ji/README.md

 Currently creating things that interest me!

-*   🌍  I'm based in EMEA
+*   🌍  I'm based in the EMEA region
-*   🧠  I'm currently learning about WebSockets
+*   🧠  I'm currently learning about the IPFS (Interplanetary File System)
-*   🤝  I'm open to collaborating on any projects that need a functioning backend### Skills
+*   🤝  I'm open to collaborating on any projects that need a functional backend### Skills
 *   💬  Ask me about musicals!
 *   😄 Pronouns: He/Him/His